amitdhandha1996/WordStats/README.md

 # WordStats
 I used ```matplotlib```, ```numpy```, and ```pymsgbox``` to create a convenient (I hope) text analyzing program.
+So far the program gives:
+- Total words
+- Unique Words
+- Total sentances
+- Approximate reading time
+- Bar graph of every unique word and the amount of times it has appeared
+- Bar graph of every starting letter of each word and the amount of times the letter has appeared.

 # Download
 Go to the "release" section of this repository, and download the WordStats.zip file.
 Extract all and run WordStats.exe.